goldentroll/learn-css/project-css-a1-css-setup-and-selectors/README.md

 # Project CSS A1 CSS Setup and Selectors

-## Requeirements
+To code this project you need to know:

-- Inline Styles
+Inline Styles
-- The <style> Tag
+, The <style> Tag
-- Linking the CSS File
+, Linking the CSS File
-- Tag Name
+, Tag Name
-- Class Name
+, Class Name
-- Multiple Classes
+, Multiple Classes
-- ID Name
+, ID Name
-- Classes and IDs
+, Classes and IDs
-- Specificity
+, Specificity
-- Chaining Selectors
+, Chaining Selectors
-- Nested Elements
+, Nested Elements
-- Chaining and Specificity
+, Chaining and Specificity
-- Important
+, Important
-- Multiple Selectors
+, Multiple Selectors
-- Review CSS Selectors

-If you are not familier with them please read Learn CSS eBook from (https://codingwithbasir.com/learn-css)
+If you are not familier with them please download Learn CSS eBook from (https://codingwithbasir.com/learn-css)

-## Project Definition

-Letter Format
+## Project Title : Letter Format

 1. Create a folder with your name like `john` inside this folder.
 2. In this newly created folder, create an html file named `letter-format.html`